AbdelRahmanAlTamimi/Oragne-Mentor/README.md

 ## Orange Mentor

-Orange Mentor is a community discussion platform for Q&A, mentoring, and knowledge sharing.
-It provides topics, discussions, posts, user mentions, and accepted solutions—built with Laravel on the backend and Vue 3 (via Vite) on the frontend.
+Orange Mentor is a developers' community discussion platform for Q&A, mentoring, and knowledge sharing.
+It provides topics, discussions, posts, user mentions, and accepted solutions—built with Laravel on the backend and Vue 3 (via Vite) on the frontend. it supports markdown format

 ## Table of Contents